MarcoMartinsCorreia/projeto-final-de-curso/README.md

-# Datacenter & Automation Tasks
+# Datacenter Environment & Automation Tasks

 This repository contains the automation framework and implementation developed for my **Bachelor’s Final Year Project** in Computer Engineering – Networks and Telecommunications at the **Instituto Superior de Engenharia de Lisboa (ISEL)**.